 The recognition of the project as a PIN must take place in a maximum of 30 days, counting from the reception date of the application.

-For the projects recognised as PIN, a process manager responsible for monitoring the administrative procedures is assigned.
+A process manager responsible for monitoring the administrative procedures is assigned for the projects recognised as PIN.

-The recognition of a project as a PIN ensures a priority treatment in the licensing procedures.
+When a project is recognised as a PIN it will have a priority in the licensing procedures.
 PIN projects also benefit from a special administrative procedure, which involves:

 • Simultaneous processing of the central government’s administrative procedures;